addyng/cse15l-lab-reports/lab7.md

 * `<CTRL>R java <space> <enter>`

 `<CTRL>R` is the command for **reverse-i-search**, which I used to find the commands in my history to compile and run the tests as I have ran them before.
-* The command for compiling the files and tests is `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
+* The command for compiling the files and tests is `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`
-* The command for running the test is `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
+* The command for running the test is `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`

 ## Step 7: Edit the code file to fix the failing test
 ---